 There is a £40 administration fee to have the Oxford Master of Arts degree conferred, which must be paid in full to the University before the ceremony.
 Please make payment through the University online store.

 There is no charge for guest tickets or the events held in College.

-Each graduand is allocated three guest tickets for the ceremony in the Sheldonian Theatre, which will be available to collect at the registration in College prior to the ceremony.
+Each graduand is allocated two guest tickets for the ceremony in the Sheldonian Theatre, which will be available to collect at the registration in College prior to the ceremony.

-There is no formal dress code, however most guests dress for a formal occasion.
+There is no dress code, however most guests dress for a formal occasion.

 It is recommended that children under the age of seven do not attend the ceremony.
 If graduands do wish to bring children, the parent/guardian should try and sit near an exit, so that they may leave quickly and quietly should the child get restless.
 The child will also need their own guest ticket unless they will be sitting on their parent/guardian’s lap.

 How do I obtain a visa invitation letter for my guest(s)?

 Please email the College Office (firstname.lastname@example.org) with the date of your graduation ceremony and the following information about your guests: names, relationship to you, dates of birth and passport number.